FAQ

 Which languages are supported?

-Bundled language servers cover TypeScript/JavaScript, HTML, CSS/SCSS/LESS, JSON, YAML, Bash, Dockerfile, PHP, Vue, Svelte, Astro, and Markdown.
-Native servers for Python, Rust, Go, C/C++, Java, C#, Kotlin, Swift, Dart, and PowerShell are driven when present.
-ESLint, Biome, Stylelint, and Ruff attach automatically.
+Bundled tooling covers TypeScript/JavaScript, HTML, CSS/SCSS/LESS, JSON, YAML, Bash, Dockerfile, PHP, Vue, Svelte, Astro, and Markdown.
+Flame also drives language servers for Python, Rust, Go, C/C++, Java, C#, Kotlin, Swift, Dart, and PowerShell when they are available on PATH.
+Linters attach when the required tool or project configuration is present.

 What platforms does Flame run on?